Prenuptial Agreement Cairns

 What are the disadvantages of a prenuptial agreement?

 Prenuptial agreements should also be updated if circumstances change.
 For example, if you do not have children and property division is not considered in the event of children, you will need to update the agreement should you decide to start a family.
-Make sure you seek independent legal advice from an expert family lawyer to ensure a prenuptial agreement serves your best interests and reflects your circumstances.
+Ensure you seek independent legal advice from an expert family lawyer to ensure a prenuptial agreement serves your best interests and reflects your circumstances.

 When is a prenuptial agreement appropriate?

 Consider a prenuptial agreement if you or your partner have significant financial assets.
 It’s important to enter into this agreement freely and well before the wedding day.
+Seek legal advice from an experienced family lawyer if you have any questions or concerns.

 Useful Articles